Fourteen98/officeverse-api/README.md

 ## 👥 Authors <a name="authors"></a>

-> This is the awesome team that built this project.
+> This is the awesome team (4 members) that built this project.

 👤 **Raul A Ospina** 🧑🏻‍💻